rubensworks/article-ldtraversal-security-short/content/related-work.md

 However, due to the limited support of such certificates in Web browsers, its usage is hindered.
 [WebID-OIDC](cite:cites spec:webidoidc) is a more recent protocol is based on the [OpenID Connect](cite:cites spec:oidc) protocol for authenticating WebID agents.
-Due to its compability with modern Web browsers, WebID-OIDC is frequently used inside the Solid ecosystem.
+Due to its compatibility with modern Web browsers, WebID-OIDC is frequently used inside the Solid ecosystem.

-**Authorization:**
+#### Authorization

 Authorization involves determining who can read or write what kind of data.
 [Web Access Control](cite:cites spec:wac) is an RDF-based access control system that works in a decentralized fashion.